icpc/ccs-specs/Contest_API.md

 what notifications may happen, and what capabilities they have, regardless of whether objects currently exist or the capability is currently active.
-For instance, a client logged in with a team account would see the problems type and team\_submit capability before a contest starts, even through they cannot see any problems nor submit yet.
+For instance, a client logged in with a team account would see the problems type and team\_submit capability before a contest starts, even though they cannot see any problems nor submit yet.
 Clients are not expected to call this endpoint more than once since the response should not normally change during a contest.